Last updated on September 13th, 2021 at 10:28 am

 - Clothes: This is the toughest one to judge, and you can find out specifically from your clothing manufacturer’s websites or clothing listings, but this may be too tedious.
 However, an average suitcase’s worth of clothes can weigh 50 pounds, so keep this in mind when calculating your clothes

-Weighing Your Travel Trailer At Home
+How To Weigh Your Travel Trailer At Home

 The time has come to weigh your new travel trailer, but you’re not ready to hitch up and tow it to a professional weigh station.
 The good news is, you can weigh your travel trailer at home!
 I know what you’re thinking: do I have to buy yet another RV accessory?
-My answer for you is: it may save you an awful lot of headache if you choose to.
+My answer for you is: it may save you an awful lot of headaches if you choose to.

 But the good news is you can weigh your travel trailer with a bathroom scale should you be out of any other options!
 This is only recommended for smaller travel trailers, but it will work in a pinch if you’re willing to set it up correctly.
 Let’s go over the different ways of weighing your RV at home.